SFDC-Assets/SFDX-Embedded-Flow-Example/README.md

 To accomplish this use case, we're using a few different features:

 - We've enabled Embedded Flows using the Embedded Service Deployment feature
-- We've passed information from the authentication context in the custom website to the Flow by dynamically adjusting the JavaScript code for the Embedded Service Deployment to pass in the variables to the Flow via Flow URL Variables
+- We've passed information from the authentication context in the custom website to the Flow using a query param `varName`
-- We use the passed-in values to fetch the appropriate data in the Salesforce DB
+- We use the passed-in values to modify the flow using a Lightning Component as a Local Action in the flow
-- We pre-fill the form appropriately with thos evalues
+- We pre-fill the form appropriately with thos evalues and allow the flow to complete

-Well, anyway, that's what could have worked, but alas, Embedded Service Flows don't support passing in variables this way.
+The fancy footwork is mostly accomplished by the Lightning Component.

 ## Setup Instructions